 Latinos Pay More for Energy Than What They Use

-Race/ethnicity plays a significant role in determining home energy use, emissions, and cost burden, according to a study by the University of Michigan and McGill University.
+Background plays a significant role in determining home energy use, emissions, and cost burden, according to a study by the University of Michigan and McGill University.
 Majority-White neighborhoods had the highest per-capita emissions, researchers found.
 In African-American neighborhoods, emissions were 90% of those in White neighborhoods.
 Latino neighborhoods had the lowest per capita emissions, at only 60% of White neighborhoods.
-Yet communities of color pay higher energy rates than what they produce, adding yet another inequity that harms health outcomes among this population and other people of color, according to study co-author Tony Reames of the University of Michigan.
-“People that are struggling financially and then have high energy burdens are ...
+Yet overlooked communities have higher energy rates than what they produce, adding yet another difference that harms health outcomes among this population and other populations, according to study co-author Tony Reames of the University of Michigan.
+“People that are struggling financially and then have high energy burdens are forced ...

 Read More